wytyang00/undertale_deltarune_soundtrack_generator/README.md

 Originally used training data source:
 * Undertale: Complete OST - https://musescore.com/user/29625/scores/2075346

-New training data sources are organized in source/source_midi/sources.txt
+New training data sources are listed in https://github.com/dragonoken/undertale_soundtrack_generator/blob/master/source/source_midi/sources.txt

 ## To-Do

+* Make a functioning LSTM variant that has layer normalization and peepholes for memory cells.
+* Try skip connections with addition rather than concatenation.
+* Try training models on a single music and test out the results.
 * Put individual soundtrack data together into a single training dataset.

 ## Requirements and Dependancies